Meet Jen Mosher: Post-Doctoral Associate

 For Rajiv Shah, the line from studying “the enzymatic response of stream periphyton communities to stress” at Stroud Water Research Center to prosecuting criminals as a lawyer in the New York State Attorney General’s office has not been a straight one.
 Indeed, it has been a circle, taking him from studying New York City’s drinking-water supply to protecting it, as he recently helped send Anthony Adinolfi (more colorfully known as “Dirtman”) to prison for operating an illegal landfill next to one of the city’s reservoirs.

 Shah first came to the Stroud Center as a student at the University of Pennsylvania.
 There, a field ecology course with Tom Bott led to his undergraduate thesis under Bott’s tutelage and subsequently to a research position during the final year of the six-year New York project.
 Shah next joined the research and education project in the Peruvian Amazon, where he worked on both microbiology research with Bott and spiraling with Denis Newbold.
-In his 16 months at the Center, Shah participated in two of the largest projects in its history and worked with some of its most eminent scientists, as well as its near-legendary field technician, Dave Montgomery.
+In his 16 months at the Center, Shah participated in two of the largest projects in its history and worked with some of its most eminent scientists, as well as its near-legendary staff scientist, Dave Montgomery.
 “Dave’s knowledge in the field is really unsurpassed,” said Shah.
 “He both expected a lot from me and went out of his way to make sure I was learning.”

 During his time at the Center, Shah grew “from a student to a professional” in both work ethic and research skills.
 But it was his experience in Peru that most profoundly changed his life.
 Witnessing “perhaps the most important terrestrial ecosystem in the world being transformed by anthropomorphic activity, I came face to face with the disconnect between scientific knowledge and policy,” he said.
 “Seeing the prevalence of gold-mining in the rivers, burning large swaths of forest to clear areas for cattle, and logging Amazonian old growth forests, I realized that I wanted to translate scientific knowledge into sound policy/legal decisions,” which, as it happened, is precisely where the Center was driving its own mission.